Step-by-Step Instructions On How To Lose Your Job

 C).
 Create pictures or movies (whichever works for you better) that support clearly exactly what you want (see yourself happy and fulfilled in your current job at some later time in the future).

 D).
 Create a powerful emotion that supports that (this emotions will always happen to be linked with what you believe; should you believe deep inside that there is no chance of you staying in your current job, that powerful emotion/belief, will override your wishful thinking!
 Be aware of that.
 In that case change your belief and create a strong, real emotion that supports your desire to stay in the job!).
+This is the part that sets everything else into motion and the part that most people find most challenging.
+This is also the part that cannot be faked or forced upon, it has to be real and felt by the body for it to work.

 E).
-Remember that for as long as there is an inner conflict as to what you really believe in in relation to your job, i.e. if there is a part of you that wants to believe that you can hold on to your job and at the same time there is a part of you that is afraid that it might not happen, the stronger, not more positive(!) emotion will take over.
+Remember that for as long as there is an inner conflict as to what you really believe in relation to your job, i.e. if there is a part of you that wants to believe that you can hold on to your job and at the same time there is a part of you that is afraid that it might not happen, the stronger, not more positive(!), emotion will take over.
 You cannot fake emotions, you either have them or you do not!

 F).
 At all times continue to take charge of what you are producing in your mind – the thoughts you are generating, the pictures you are creating and the emotions that go with them.
 When needed, adjust them to suit your goals.